A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we propose a multi-phase second-price auction mechanism based on reinforcement learning.
-We highlight that when market noise distribution is unknown, our algorithm achieves $\tilde \cO (H^3\sqrt{K})$ regret, improving upon the $\tilde{\cO}(K^{2/3})$ guarantees in~\citet{golrezaei2019dynamic,amin2014repeated}, using a new method to deal with unknown distribution.
+We highlight that when market noise distribution is unknown, our algorithm achieves $\tilde \cO (H^3\sqrt{K})$ regret, improving upon the $\tilde{\cO}(K^{2/3})$ guarantees in~\citet{amin2014repeated,golrezaei2019dynamic}, using a new method to deal with unknown distribution.
 Our work is also the first to introduce the notion of ``buffer periods'', a concept crucial to bringing existing techniques in the bandit setting to the more general MDP setting.

 Questions raise themselves for future explorations.
 Is it possible to further generalize our results to RL with general function approximation under bounded Bellman Eluder dimensions~\citep{jin2021bellman}?
-Can we optimize the dependence on horizon $H$ and feature dimension $d$?
-We leave these interesting questions as potential next steps.
+Can we optimize the dependence on horizon $H$ and feature dimension $d$? \re{Is it possible to consider a continuous representation of buyers and form a mean-field game?} We leave these interesting questions as potential next steps.